-The concept of environmental design emerged in the late 1960s as a way of uniting various design disciplines across a broad range of scales: from product design through building, city and landscape design.
-By understanding the multiplicity of contexts (built, urban, social, cultural, etc.) that inform the complex challenges facing today’s designers, the Faculty’s founding principles draw from a commitment to interdisciplinarity, bringing together a wide range of experts in a non-departmentalized Faculty to develop comprehensive design solutions that will improve the built environment without sacrificing the natural world.
+The concept of environmental design emerged in the late 1960s as a way of uniting design disciplines across a range of scales: from product design through building, city and landscape design.
+By understanding the multiplicity of contexts that inform the complex challenges facing today’s designers, such as built, urban, social, cultural, the Faculty’s founding principles draw from a commitment to interdisciplinarity, bringing together a wide range of experts to develop comprehensive design solutions that will improve the built environment without sacrificing the natural world.

 Conceived as a graduate-level design unit, the Master of Environmental Design (MEDes) degree was offered in three fields of study (architecture, planning and environmental science) under founding dean William T. Perks, who served from 1971 to 1981.

-For over 25 years, our programs evolved to meet the needs of our community.
-In 1981, a fourth field of study (industrial design) was added to the MEDes program, further enriching interdisciplinary inquiry across a new range of scales and contexts.
-By 1998, we successfully introduced the first Environmental Design research PhD program in Canada and established specific professional degree designations for the Master of Architecture and Master of Planning degrees to complement the original MEDes degree.
-Urban Design was added as a field of study under MEDes in 2003, establishing another innovative first for the faculty.
+For 25 years, the programs evolved to meet community needs.
+In 1981, a fourth field of study (industrial design) was added to the MEDes program, further enriching interdisciplinary inquiry.
+By 1998, the faculty successfully introduced the first environmental design doctoral program in Canada (PhD) and established professional degree designations for the Master of Architecture and Master of Planning to complement the original MEDes.
+In 2003, Urban Design was added as a field of study under MEDes — another innovative first for the faculty.

-In 2007, the faculty underwent another major transition, redesigning its MEDes degree as a post-professional research degree to accompany the PhD, and streamlining its professional degree programs to focus on the Master of Architecture and the Master of Planning.
-In 2015, a new professional program for the Master of Landscape Architecture admitted its first students.
+In 2007, the faculty underwent another major transition.
+The MEDes was redesigned as a post-professional research degree to accompany the PhD, and professional degree programs were streamlined to focus on the Master of Architecture and the Master of Planning.
+In 2015, the faculty introduced a new professional program, the Master of Landscape Architecture, and admitted the first students into the program.

-With the generous support of Calgary Municipal Land Corporation and the City of Calgary, the School opened a satellite downtown storefront facility in February 2019.
-The City Building Design Lab (CBDLab) brings together graduate students, academics, building industry professionals, municipal policy makers, and the public to explore new directions in city-building.
-The 25,000 sqft Lab is located across the street from City Hall in the Castel Building, the former home of the Central Public Library.
+In 2019, wth the generous support of Calgary Municipal Land Corporation and the City of Calgary, the School opened the City Building Design Lab (CBDLab), a satellite storefront across the street from Calgary's City Hall.
+The 25,000 square-foot facility brings together graduate students, academics,building industry professionals, municipal policy makers, and the public to explore new directions in city building.
+CBDLab is located in the Castell Building, former home of the Central Public Library.

 In April 2019 the school changed its name from the Faculty of Environmental Design to the School of Architecture, Planning and Landscape.

-Over our 48-year history, our school has grown, evolved, reinvented itself and made its mark locally, provincially and internationally through the ground-breaking and creative work of our students, faculty, and graduates.
-Today, we offer professional degrees in architecture, planning, and landscape architecture, post-professional research degrees at the Masters and Doctoral levels, and a stream of undergraduate preparatory courses.
+Over its 50-year history, the school has grown, evolved, reinvented itself and made its mark locally, provincially and internationally through the ground-breaking and creative work of students, faculty, and graduates.
+Today, SAPL offers professional degrees in architecture, planning, and landscape architecture, post-professional research degrees at the masters and doctoral levels, and a stream of undergraduate preparatory courses.